 Your website is (rightly) geared toward your clients or your audience, so a career website or page is really the only place you can gear content toward prospective employees.
 It’s where you communicate your benefits, what current employees love about your culture, and promote open positions.

-In order for your website to show up in search results at all and to display correctly across all devices, there are some basics you should have in place.
-Read more about the must-have elements for an effective website here.
+In order for your website to show up in search results at all and to display correctly across all devices, you also need a robust search engine optimization, or SEO, strategy built around your brand keywords.

 And, social media is effective at attracting employees.
 In fact, leads developed through employee social media activities convert seven times more frequently than other leads.